Skip to Main Content

 You don’t have to accept all of the aid listed.
 While there’s no downside to accepting scholarships or grants, think carefully before accepting student loans or committing to work-study.
 Private organizations also offer scholarships and grants, and applying to those can further reduce costs.

-If you do choose to take out student loans, remember that you can request a lower amount than what’s listed on your financial aid award letter — it’s best to borrow the minimum amount that you truly need.
+If you do choose to take out federal student loans, remember that you can request a lower amount than what’s listed on your financial aid award letter.
+It’s best to borrow the minimum amount that you truly need.

 Financial aid award letters are a key part of your college review process, providing information about how much support a school may be willing to provide and what the total cost of attendance will be.
 Understanding how to read these letters and the terminology used in them is important to be able to accurately compare award offers from different schools.

-Once you’ve settled on the school you want to attend, you’ll need to accept the aid offer if you want to receive it.
-But remember, you don’t have to accept all the financial support outlined in the award letter.
+Once you’ve settled on the school you want to attend, you’ll need to accept the aid package or the portion of it you need, if you want to receive it.
+If you have any questions about your proposed award package or need clarification, be sure to reach out to the financial aid office before moving forward.